 The Committee meets at least twice a year, and always prior to the announcement of interim or annual results.
 The external auditors and Chief Financial Officer are invited to attend all meetings in order to ensure that all the information required by the Committee is available for it to operate effectively.
 The external auditor communicates with the members of the Audit Committee during the year, without executive officers present.

 The Audit Committee adheres to the functions and requirements prescribed to it by the Israeli Companies Law and Israeli Regulations.
-According to a recent amendment under the Israeli Companies Law, the Board of Directors appointed during 2013 Mr. Gideon Barak (an external director) as the Chairman of the Audit Committee as required by Israeli Law.
 The Chairman of the Audit Committee maintains close contact with the Company on a regular basis.

 Remuneration Committee